LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/AppleBusinessChatAuthentication/apple-business-chat-auth.md

     * If consumer device does not support authentication, value will be: "Apple Authentication not supported"
     * Please note: If the consumers updates the iOS version from 11 to 12 when still in an active conversation in LiveEngage, the conversation will not be updated with the consumer’s new capability - to solve this, the conversation should be closed and opened again in LiveEngage.
 * Received and reply bubble experience:
-    * If brand is using received bubble with style "icon", “small”, “large” -
+    * If using received bubble with style "icon", “small”, “large” -
         * Received bubble experience - If image was added, the image in the received bubble will not be presented in the push preview message.
-Once the brand will tap to view bubble in the conversation thread, the image will be presented.
+Once you tap to view bubble in the conversation thread, the image will be presented.
 The size of the received bubble will be defaulted to "icon"
         * Reply bubble experience -  Image will always be defaulted to the "received" bubble image (if configured), if no image was added to the received bubble, no image will be presented in the reply bubble.
 The size of the reply bubble will be defaulted to “icon”.
         * If authentication fails, the Reply bubble text and subtitle configured will be overridden by apple to the following text "Authentication failed"
 * Image URLs must be whitelisted in LiveEngage - Images added in the RecievedMessage and ReplyMessage must be whitelisted in the structured content image whitelisting area.
 Please contact you LP representative to whitelist images.